D-Tony2020/Interactive-Lab-Hub/Lab 4/README.md

 - <mark> Watch Snake Cardboard: [Snake Cardboard Video Link](https://drive.google.com/file/d/1WxEIpw7CQwIu8CiWmukowEdy7hOVrlXo/view?usp=sharing) </mark>

-<mark> unfortunate our cardboard prototype as it stands, was not sufficient enough to create an undulating motion through movement at the top of the assembly.
-Our current prototype (similar to beads on a string) needs to provide some tensile strength in between each cardboard vertebrae.
-This can possibly be achieved by including some crimps or knots in between each vertebrae or by increasing the tension of the rope at each end to create a more tense structure that's able to naturally oriented itself to its original straight position.
-More electronics integration and iterations on this prototype to come. </mark>
+<mark> Unfortunately, our cardboard prototype, as it stands, was not sufficient enough to create an undulating motion through movement at the top of the assembly.
+Our current prototype needs to provide some tensile strength in between each cardboard vertebrae as well.
+This can possibly be achieved by including some crimps or knots in between each vertebrae or by increasing the tension of the rope at each end to create a more tense structure that's able to naturally orient itself to its original straight position whenver the user bends it.
+More electronics integration and iterations on this prototype are yet to come. </mark>

 ![Cardbaord Prototype 1](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%204/Images/Cardbaord_Prototype_1.jpg)
 ![Cardbaord Prototype 2](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%204/Images/Cardbaord_Prototype_2.jpg)